 A beautifully preserved ageya (geisha entertainment house), Sumiya is a truly sublime showcase of Japanese architecture, design and decorative traditions. - Kamigamo-jinja Shrine Handicraft Market

-Places to Eat in Central Kyoto
+Places To Eat In Central Kyoto

-One of the best and most approachable sushi bars in Kyoto, Den Shichi serves mouth-watering sushi in a classic sushi-bar atmosphere - Izusen
+One of the best and most approachable sushi bars in Kyoto, Den Shichi serves mouth-watering sushi in a classic sushi-bar atmosphere. - Izusen

 Looking for a vegan meal in beautiful surroundings?
 Try a shojin-ryori lunch at Izusen in Daitoku-ji Temple.
 Their gorgeous and elaborate meals are sure to be a highlight of your visit to Kyoto. - Ajiro Honten